 Turkey has sought to capitalize on its cultural and ethnic links to the region and has found the Kyrgyz Republic receptive to cultivating bilateral relations.
 The Kyrgyz Republic is a member of the OSCE, the CIS, the WTO, and the United Nations.

 The Kyrgyz Republic favors close relations with the United States and would like to deepen bilateral relations.
 The Kyrgyz Republic had advanced quickly in the area of democratic reform; however, setbacks in democratization during the last few years have caused serious concern in the United States and make it difficult to expand relations to areas outside of security and the economy.
-The United States is disturbed by the de-registration of political parties, the pursuit of criminal charges, and the arrests of political figures by the Kyrgyz Government in order to pressure opposition, and government efforts to repress the independent media.
+The United States is disturbed by the pursuit of criminal charges and the arrests of political figures by the Kyrgyz Government in order to pressure opposition, and government efforts to repress the independent media.
+On the positive side, the Kyrgyz Government registered a U.S.-funded independent printing press, the first of its kind in Central Asia.
 Because of the threat posed by insurgents and their ties to foreign terrorist organizations, security remains a top concern of the United States.
 The U.S. Government provides humanitarian assistance, nonlethal military assistance, and assistance to support economic and political reforms.
 It also has supported the Kyrgyz Republic's requests for assistance from international organizations.

 The United States helped the Kyrgyz Republic accede to the WTO in December 1998.
-U.S. assistance aids the Kyrgyz Republic to implement necessary economic, health sector and educational reforms, and support economic development and conflict resolution in the Ferghana Valley.
+U.S. assistance aids the Kyrgyz Republic in implementing necessary economic, health sector, and educational reforms, and supports economic development and conflict resolution in the Ferghana Valley.